Divnoor-4602/vapi-building-challenge/vapi-scripts/vapi-appointment-scheduling.md

 - Multiple qualified physicians available
 - Each doctor has specific availability windows within business hours
 - New patient consultations may require longer appointment slots
+- **Primary doctor assignment**: Use getDoctor tool when doctor information is not provided

 ### Preparation Requirements